amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 Proselint rules are organized into modules that reflect the structure on language advice found in usage guides.
 For example, Proselint includes a module ``terms`` that encourages idiomatic vocabulary.
 It has submodules with specific kinds of terms that can be found as entries in usage guides.
 For example, one such submodule, ``terms.venery``, pertains to *venery terms*, which arose from hunting tradition and are used to describe groups of particular animals: for example, a "pride" of lions or an "unkindness" of ravens.
 Another such submodule, ``terms.denizen_labels``, pertains to *demonyms*, which are used to describe people from a particular place: for example, *New Yorkers* (New York), *Mancunians* (Manchester), or *Novocastrians* (Newcastle).

-Organizing rules into modules is useful both because it allows for a logical separation of similar rules, which often require similar computational machinery to implement, and also because it allows users to include and exclude rules at a higher level of abstraction than an individual word or phrase.
-One open challenge is how to allow customization at a level more finely grained than a submodule.
+Organizing rules into modules is useful for a couple of reasons.
+It allows for a logical separation of similar rules, which often require similar computational machinery to implement.
+It also allows users to include and exclude rules at a higher level of abstraction than an individual word or phrase.
+But people may wish to customise their linting rules at a level more finely grained than the submodule.
+It is unclear how to allow this without making that format for customisation painful to navigate, modify or comprehend.

 :sc:`Rule templates`
 ^^^^^^^^^^^^^^^^^^^^